Kimmel Wins, Tylenol Loses

 Over 320,000 new resumes are added to ZipRecruiter monthly, which means you can reach more potential hires and fill roles sooner.

-Just before the announcement, FCC chair Brendan Carr said during an event in New York that Kimmel had been suspended due to, quote, ratings, not because of anything that's happened at the federal government level, which of course is only true if you pretend he never said to Disney, we can do this the easy way or the hard way, and that if they didn't censor Kimmel, quote, there's going to be additional work for the FCC ahead.
+Just before the announcement, FCC chair Brendan Carr said during an event in New York that Kimmel had been suspended due to, quote, ratings, not because of anything that's happened at the federal government level, which, of course, is only true if you pretend he never said to Disney, quote, we can do this the easy way or the hard way, and that if they didn't censor Kimmel, quote, there's going to be additional work for the FCC ahead.

 Carr's threats got quite a bit of pushback, even from Republicans, even from Trump supporters and officials.